Queries in Linkurious: These improvements just made your graph exploration easier

 At Linkurious, it’s our mission to make graph more accessible to a greater number of users - and we’re always improving how we do that.

 Queries are a powerful tool for users to accelerate and automate their investigation processes.
 Recent improvements in Linkurious have made queries even more practical and user-friendly for users exploring their graph, no matter their use case.
-Here’s a quick look at those improvements - and what’s coming next.
+Here’s a quick look at those improvements.

 We’ve made improvements to query management features, based on feedback from our customers.